pixelcast-io/springboot-jpa-rest-api-boilerplate/README.md

 * provider/FilePropertyProvider - An implementation for a file based property provider where the application can use configuration/property files to do the application configuration.
 * PropertyConfig.java - Injects the application property providers in the runtime based on the environment.
 * swagger/SwaggerConfig.java - For swagger configurations.
 * datasource/DataSourceConfig.java = For datasource configurations.
+Default configuration is MySql

 ### Constants (constant package)
 All the application constants and definitions goes here.